Thermonuclear weapon: Interstage

-The first U.S. government document to mention the interstage was only recently released to the public promoting the 2004 initiation of the Reliable Replacement Warhead Program.
-A graphic includes blurbs describing the potential advantage of a RRW on a part by part level, with the interstage blurb saying a new design would replace "toxic, brittle material" and "expensive 'special' material... [that require] unique facilities".
+The first U.S. government document to mention the interstage was only recently released to the public promoting the 2004 initiation of the Reliable Replacement Warhead (RRW) Program.
+A graphic includes blurbs describing the potential advantage of a RRW on a part-by-part level, with the interstage blurb saying a new design would replace "toxic, brittle material" and "expensive 'special' material... [that require] unique facilities".
 The "toxic, brittle material" is widely assumed to be beryllium, which fits that description and would also moderate the neutron flux from the primary.
 Some material to absorb and re-radiate the X-rays in a particular manner may also be used.

 Candidates for the "special material" are polystyrene and a substance called "Fogbank", an unclassified codename.
 Fogbank's composition is classified, though aerogel has been suggested as a possibility.
-It was first used in thermonuclear weapons with the W76 thermonuclear warhead, and produced at a plant in the Y-12 Complex at Oak Ridge, Tennessee, for use in the W76.
+It was first used in thermonuclear weapons with the W76 thermonuclear warhead and produced at a plant in the Y-12 Complex at Oak Ridge, Tennessee, for use in the W76.
 Production of Fogbank lapsed after the W76 production run ended.
 The W76 Life Extension Program required more Fogbank to be made.
 This was complicated by the fact that the original Fogbank's properties were not fully documented, so a massive effort was mounted to re-invent the process.
 An impurity crucial to the properties of the old Fogbank was omitted during the new process.
 Only close analysis of new and old batches revealed the nature of that impurity.
 The manufacturing process used acetonitrile as a solvent, which led to at least three evacuations of the Fogbank plant in 2006.
 Widely used in the petroleum and pharmaceutical industries, acetonitrile is flammable and toxic.
 Y-12 is the sole producer of Fogbank.